• Skip to primary navigation

 ¼ cup oatmeal soaked in the milk for 10 minutes (adds fibre)

-½ tsp freshly grated ginger (adds flavour)
+½ teaspoon freshly grated ginger (adds flavour)

-1 tbsp almond butter (addsprotein)
+1 tablespoon almond butter (addsprotein)

 • Cut very large sweet potatoes in half in reduce steaming time